Queen's Golden Gaels

-The Queen's Gaels (also known as the Queen's Golden Gaels) is the Athletics program representing Queen's University at Kingston in Kingston, Ontario, Canada.
-Team colours are blue, red, and gold.
+The Queen's Gaels (also known as the Queen's Golden Gaels) is the athletics program representing Queen's University in Kingston, Ontario, Canada.
 The main athletics facilities include Richardson Memorial Stadium, the Queen's Athletics and Recreation Centre, Nixon Field and Tindall Field.
+The team colours are gold, blue, and red.

 Queen's teams have had a variety of successes both provincially and nationally.
-Their most recent U SPORTS National Championship was awarded to the Women's Rugby program, who hoisted the Monilex Trophy on home soil at Nixon Field in 2021.
+Their most recent U Sports National Championship was awarded to the Women's rugby program, who hoisted the Monilex Trophy on home soil at Nixon Field in 2021.

 The Gaels football team is one of the oldest and most successful in Canada, including three straight Grey Cup victories in 1922, 1923, and 1924 and four Vanier Cup victories in 1968, 1978, 1992, and 2009.
 Queen's University hockey teams have competed on three occasions as Stanley Cup finalists in 1895, 1899, and 1906.

 The Gaels have also won the 2010–11 U Sports Men's Curling Championship and the women's soccer team has won the national championship in 1988, 2010, and 2011.

 The fight song is known as Oil Thigh which was written in 1891 and features Gaelic lyrics which can be heard at many sporting events.
 The mascot is Boo Hoo the Bear.

 Name

 Prior to 1947, Queen's teams were commonly referred to as "The Tricolour."

 The "Golden Gaels" name was coined in 1947 by Kingston Whig-Standard sports reporter Cliff Bowering, after the football team traded its traditional uniform of red, gold, and blue bands for gold jerseys, gold helmets, and red pants.
 The name caught on and became the familiar term for Queen's teams by the 1950s.
 "Gaels" is a reference to Queen's Scottish heritage (Queen's University was established in 1841 by the Presbyterian church).

 In September 2008, Queen's Athletics & Recreation Department began referring to the school's teams as "Queen's Gaels."
 Along with this change, the website was changed from goldengaels.com to gogaelsgo.com.
-The change was reportedly made to highlight the university's name in promoting the team, however some have criticized the move as "change for the sake of change."
-Under media scrutiny, the department claimed it had not in fact officially changed the name of the team; thus, major media sources like the Kingston Whig-Standard and CKWS-TV continue to refer to the team as the "Golden Gaels".
+The change was reportedly made to highlight the university's name in promoting the team; however, some have criticized the move as "change for the sake of change."
+Under media scrutiny, the department claimed it had not in fact officially changed the name of the team; thus, local media sources like the Kingston Whig-Standard and CKWS-TV continue to refer to the team as the "Golden Gaels".